Elvyria/LightningStorage/README.md

 * No multiplayer.
 * No controller support.
 * No NPC's, additional workbenches or anything that goes out of scope.
-* No additional filtering features.
-* Not compatible with the original mod in some places.
+* Not compatible with the original mod.

 ### Other
 * Removed recipe integrations with [Legend of Terraria 3](https://forums.terraria.org/index.php?threads/legend-of-terraria-3.44805/) and [Elemental Unleash](https://forums.terraria.org/index.php?threads/elemental-unleash-bluemagics-endgame-bosses-mod.45905/).